frodeaa/dircast/README.md

       -s, --server=http://localhost:8000/
-                       hostname (and path) to the root e.g. http://myserver.com/rss -b, --bind       Start HTTP server, bind to the server -a, --auto-image Resolve RSS image automatically, will use cover art if available, image overrides this option, only available in combination with bind
+                       hostname (and path) to the root e.g. http://myserver.com/rss -b, --bind       Start HTTP server, bind to the server -a, --auto-image Resolve RSS image automatically, will use ID3 attached image, image overrides this option, only available in combination with bind
       -r, --recursive  how to handle the directory scan -l, --language=LANGUAGE
                        the language of the RSS document, a ISO 639 value